 - Time/area closures to control fishing effort and protect spawning fish and habitat.

 - A number of measures to reduce the fisheries’ impact on habitat and other species (see above).

 - Minimum size limits to ensure that fish are able to spawn at least once before being caught.

 Managers implemented new measures for the Northeast groundfish fishery in 2010 to end overfishing of and continue to rebuild overfished Northeast groundfish stocks (and maintain healthy ones).
 These measures include:

 - A limit on the amount of all groundfish that can be caught, as well as measures to respond if the catch limits are exceeded.

 As managers have implemented strict measures to reduce fishing pressure on Atlantic cod to help the population rebuild, U.S. landings have generally declined since the 1990s.
 However, as the stocks rebuild, limits on the amount of cod that can be caught can be raised.
-The 2010 landings of Atlantic cod totaled almost 17.7 million pounds, down about 10 percent from 2009.
+The 2011 landings of Atlantic cod totaled almost 17.6 million pounds, down slightly from 2010.